Freescale/gstreamer-imx/README.md

   since rendering to the framebuffer is not possible on those.
 Type: `boolean`.
 * `imx2d-compositor`: Enables/disables building 2D blitter compositor elements.
   Type: `boolean`.
-* `v4l2`: Enables/disables building the custom Video4Linux2 source / sink elements.
+* `v4l2-mxc-source-sink`: Enables/disables building the custom Video4Linux2
+  source / sink elements.
 See the Video4Linux2 section above for details.
 Type: `boolean`.
+* `v4l2-isi`: Enables/disables building the custom Video4Linux2 video transform element
+  that uses the ISI mem-2-mem device.
+See the Video4Linux2 section above for details.
+  Type: `boolean`.
+* `v4l2-amphion`: Enables/disables building the custom Video4Linux2 Amphion Malone VPU
+  decoder that uses the Amphion mem-2-mem device.
+See the Video4Linux2 section above for details.
+Type: `feature`.
 * `package-name`: GStreamer package name to use in the plugins.
 Type: `string`.
 * `package-origin`: GStreamer package origin to use in the plugins.
 Type: `string`.